umarhayatgill/moneytranferapi/README.md

-Since for the sake of this test, the datastore was in memory, i could not use transactional features of database with rollback option but in real systems for testing, it it necessary to perform tests in transactional manner and rollback after running each transaction to persist the data.
+Since for the sake of this test, the datastore was in memory, i could not use transactional features of database with rollback option but in real systems for testing, it it necessary to perform tests in transactional manner and rollback after running each transaction to persist the data or use in memory databases in development environment like H2 for fast execution of tests.
-I have highlighted this point by doing the reverse of transaction in the final blocks of every test which included database calls.
+To mimic the rollback operation, I have reversed every transaction in the final blocks of every test which included database calls.